USS Thomas Jefferson (APA-30): Supporting the Normandy invasion

 Thomas Jefferson arrived at Norfolk on 1 January 1944 and moved up the coast to New York in early February.
 On the 11th, she stood out to sea with the largest single troop convoy of the war on a return voyage to Belfast.
 The transport next held weeks of amphibious training before steaming to Weymouth, England, to join the Normandy invasion fleet.
 On 5 June, Thomas Jefferson got underway for France with the mighty Allied armada that was to begin the invasion of "Fortress Europe" and, early the next morning was at her assigned position off the beaches.
 Her boats landed 29th US Infantry Division troops at 0630.
 The ship completed unloading that afternoon and, at sunset, re-crossed the channel to Weymouth.

 Supporting the Invasion of Southern France

 Thomas Jefferson remained in the British Isles for a month before returning to North Africa early in July.
 From Oran, she was routed to Salerno to practice amphibious operations with the 36th Infantry Division in preparation for the invasion of southern France.
 She joined TF 87, the "Camel Force," to land assault troops on the east flank of Provence.
 Departing Palermo, she arrived off the assault area on 14 August.
 The next morning, her boats landed troops on Red Beach.
-The transport completed unloading on the 16th and returned to Naples, Italy, to begin shuttling reinforcements and supplies from Italy, North Africa, and Marseilles to the southern beachhead.
+The transport completed unloading on the 16th and returned to Naples, Italy, to begin shuttling reinforcements and supplies from Italy, North Africa, and Marseille to the southern beachhead.
 On 24 October, she got underway for the United States and arrived at Norfolk on 8 November.